pyeventsourcing/eventsourcing/docs/topics/user_guide/snapshotting.rst

 ======

-To avoid duplicating code from the previous section, let's use the example entity class :class:`~eventsourcing.example.domainmodel.Example`, and its factory function :func:`~eventsourcing.example.domainmodel.create_new_example`, from the library.
+To avoid duplicating code from the previous section, let's use the example entity class :class:`~eventsourcing.example.domainmodel.Example` and its factory function :func:`~eventsourcing.example.domainmodel.create_new_example` from the library.